Pediatric Eye Care

 Dr. Zimmerman is ready to provide the finest family eye care through the years.
 Pediatric eye care includes three of the six major stages of vision development.

 Did you know that your vision changes throughout your lifetime?
-There are six major stages of vision development, categorized by age: Birth, Preschool, Elementary and Teen, Adult, Mature, and Senior.
-Throughout each phase, there are various vision milestones that should be met, as well as vision problems that can occur.
+As stated above, there are six major stages of vision development, categorized by age: Birth, Preschool, Elementary and Teen, Adult, Mature, and Senior.
+Throughout each phase, there are various milestones that should be met, as well as vision problems that can occur.

 If your baby has red and crusty eyelids, excessively teary eyes, severe sensitivity to light, or has developed a white pupil, you should contact an eye doctor.
 These could be indicators of possible vision problems for your baby.
 It is important to note that a baby's first official eye examination should occur between 6 and 12 months of age.

 The second stage of vision development is all about eye-hand-body coordination.
 For preschoolers, the simultaneous use of their eyes, hands, and body is a complex cognitive task.
 Preschool age children should have a full eye exam by the age of 3.
 As you watch your child interact with others and play independently, be on the lookout for possible indicators of visual developmental problems, such as: